PassFort/integration-docs/source/includes/_03-demo-checks.html.md

 #### `COMPANY_SHAREHOLDER_WITH_100_PERCENT_OWNERSHIP`

-Your integration must return a result with at exactly one associate with a single shareholder owning 100% of the company.
+Your integration must return a result with at exactly one associate with a single shareholder relationship owning 100% of the company.

+#### `COMPANY_SHAREHOLDER_WITH_SIGNIFICANT_CONTROL`

+Your integration must return a result with at least one associate who has both a shareholding relationship and one indicating significant control or influence over the company.

+#### `COMPANY_INDIVIDUAL_OF_SIGNIFICANT_CONTROL`

+Your integration must return a result with at least one associate which is an individual with a relationship indicating significant control or influence over the company.

+#### `COMPANY_COMPANY_OF_SIGNIFICANT_CONTROL`

+Your integration must return a result with at least one associate which is a company with a relationship indicating significant control or influence over the company.